KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_colors+guides.rst

 :guilabel:`Monitor background color` Click on the color bar to change the color of the monitor background.

 :guilabel:`Guides and Markers Categories` This lists all the defined categories for Guides and Markers.
-From her you can add, edit, and delete categories.
+From here you can add, edit, and delete categories.

 Click on :guilabel:`Add category` to add a new category.
 Select a color and enter a name.